 “It’s kind of like here with the ODI.
 I hardly ever see anyone in here that doesn’t look like me,” student Sarah Buckley said.
 “They think they’re going to be marginalized or excluded in here and that’s not true.
 It’s the Office of Diversity and Inclusion.”

 Black History Month is often just assumed to be about the enslavement of African Americans and the hardships they have gone through in history.
-While it is important, it shouldn’t be the only focus.

 “I never heard anything positive or uplifting about black people in history class,” student Dayzia Colflesh said.
 “It was all about enslavement.”